mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/05.Deployment Planning/default.md

 ---
 title: 'Deployment Planning'
-media_order: ''
-body_classes: ''
-order_by: ''
-order_manual: ''
 ---

 ### HDM Deployment

-HDM provides a very flexible deployment model providing options to be able to cater to different user needs in terms of use case, performance, scalability and security.
-This needs to be selected as part of installation of on-premise components.
+HDM provides a very flexible deployment model providing options to cater to different user needs in terms of use case, performance, scalability and security.
+This needs to be selected as part of the installation of on-premises components.

 ![alt_text](images/image42.png?classes=content-img "image_tooltip")